 To apply to the program, applicants must apply online.
 All instructions for completing the application are included in the application.

 You can get a clearer idea of whether you are qualified and prepared for the program by receiving a pre-assessment.
-Simply email a copy of your résumé, and we will follow up.
+Simply complete this form and include a copy of your résumé, and we will follow up.

 While completing the online application form, you will be required to provide the following: